Z-Bolt/OctoScreen/README.md

-Some of the functionality of OctoScreen incude:
+Some of the functionality of OctoScreen included:

 - Print jobs monitoring.
 - Temperature and Filament management.